 The school holiday debate has been doing the rounds in the last couple of weeks.
 It seems there’s some very polarising opinions on it too.

 As a former teacher, there’s part of me that instantaneously reacts and feels furious at a mention of increasing term time.
-However, I would be lying if I said that I didn’t get a little lost and bored by week 5 and 6 of the summer holidays.
+However, I would be lying if I said that I didn’t get a little lost and bored toward the end of the summer holidays.

 Gavin Williamson made himself rather unpopular amongst the UK’s teachers with his proposal of a five-term year in 2021.
-Maintained schools, independents and academies already have the freedom to set their own school term dates so this could be a possibility for them.
+Maintained schools, independents, and academies already have the freedom to set their own school term dates.
+So realistically, this could be a possibility for them.
 Although, the Coronorvirus Act 2020 does allow the education secretary to require schools to change their term dates too…(eeek!)

 Would a shorter summer holiday really be that bad?

 Every parent breathed a very big sigh of relief when schools reopened permanently again.
 On reopening, I experienced parents with quite opposing feelings about the kids going back to school.
 Some were itching, begging to get their child back.
 Others quite enjoyed keeping their ducklings at home.

 The same approach can be seen throughout the summer holidays too.
 Some parents count down the days until the summer begins and others count down until it ends.
 This is in no way a reflection on their parenting or relationship with their children.
 In fact, my own parents enrolled us into just about every holiday club, babysitter, relative that would have us.
 That was because they both worked full time and couldn’t allow for a 6-week break in the middle of the year (like nearly 70% of the working population).

 However, does this mean children should be in school MORE?

 Parents aside, shortening the summer could be hugely beneficial for learners’ development and learning overall.
 This is especially relevant for our disadvantaged learners as this 6-week period is known amongst many educators as the ‘summer slide’.